gryphonshafer/dest/README.md

-    dest make NAME [EXT]    # create a named template set (set of 3 files) dest expand NAME        # dump a list of the template set (set of 3 files) dest list [FILTER]      # list all actions in all watches
+    dest make NAME [EXT]    # create a named template set (set of 3 files) dest expand NAME        # dump a list of the template set (set of 3 files) dest list [FILTER]      # list all actions in all watches dest prereqs [FILTER]   # like "list" but include report of prereqs

-    dest status             # check status of tracked directories dest diff [NAME]        # display a diff of any modified actions dest clean [NAME]       # reset dest state to match current files/dirs dest preinstall         # set dest state so an update will deploy everything
+    dest status             # check status of tracked directories dest diff [NAME]        # display a diff of any modified actions dest clean [NAME]       # reset dest state to match current files/dirs dest preinstall [NAME]  # set dest state so an update will deploy everything

     dest deploy NAME [-d]   # deployment of a specific action dest verify [NAME]      # verification of tracked actions or specific action